-There are many ways to serve and get involved at St. Brigit.
-Below are just a few examples of what’s already in place.
-You may want to join one of the existing ministries or share your passions and create a new way for you and others to serve the community of St. Brigit or the broader community in which we live.
+There are many ways to serve and get involved.
+Below are the current ministries we have at St. Brigit.
+You may want to join one of the existing ministries or share your passion and create a new way for you and others to serve St. Brigit and the broader community in which we live.

 A quiet and behind the scenes ministry, the Altar Guild members prepare the bread and wine for each worship service.
 They also prepare for the special services such as weddings, funerals, and baptisms.
 Other duties include cleaning the vessels and laundering the linens.

 Administering the cup of wine during communion requires one to be a confirmed Episcopalian.
 A short training class is required.

 Do you enjoy singing or making a joyful noise?
 Then the St. Brigit choir might be for you.
 The choir practices every Thursday night at 7:00 pm during the school year, with a break for summer.